lexrobotics-pb/2016-8379/README.txt

   > Hardware: Trying to scapegoat hardware *cough* I meant, when above steps fail
     > Close the robot controller app and plug in to robot
     > If the app does not pop up, congrats, it is hardware's problem and just switch up the cables or related devices
+    > Make sure you are using the one with a tumor (ferrite choke) that is provided by our dear sponsor Qualcomm
     > If the app pops up, see next section
     > If following the next section doesn't work, it may still be the cable's problem, switch it up just to check
   > Configuration:
     > Stop being lazy and reconfigure everything into a new file
+  > Potentially contact Josh or Tom for help

+  # SCREEN FLASHING
+  > If you didn't do anything crazy to our robot and our devices such as scaring it at midnight or forget to feed it when it needs to, it might be a valuable incident for Josh to investigate on